rwmitchell/safari/README.md

 A full URL is required, with leading http:// or https://

+A local file can be opened just by specifying a file.

 Used in combination with 'web-search' plugin, 'google' will use 'safari' instead of 'open' to display the search.